wp-plugins/postman-smtp/readme.txt

 * First release.
 Happy Fig Newton Day!
 It was a grueling week-end, studying PHP and OAuth and Googling like a Boss, but it's done and it works!

 == Upgrade Notice ==

+= 0.2.6 =
+Fixed various errors when running in a PHP 5.2 environment.

 = 0.2.5 =
 Please note that the Postman Redirect URI has changed.
 If you are upgrading, you MUST update the Client ID Redirect URI in the Google Developer Console, or create a new CLient ID altogether.
 Attempting to re-authorize a Client ID created for an earlier version of Postman WILL FAIL with "Error: redirect_uri_mismatch".